calyau/maxima/share/diff_form/readme_diff_form.txt

 poisson braket with symplectic form is much useful,if you may explicitly  give hamilton operator.
-To multiple unit pseudo scalar is almost same hodge star.(at most,differnt sign + or -) this J() is definded and used to define antidifferential operater antid().
+To multiple unit pseudo scalar is almost same hodge star.(at most,differnt sign + or -) this J() is defined and used to define antidifferential operator antid().

                                  INTRODUCTION

 There is two way for starting.
-One way is batch("cartan_init.bat").
+One way is load("diff_form.mac").
 This mean to use no grobal coords,basis others.
 As it were clean start.
 All work may be done in f_star() or fstar_with_clf(). you  can change coords freely.
 Other way is batch("new_cartan_test4.bat").This mean to use global coords,basis.